openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

 * Version 1.1.0 supports Fuel 7.x.

-* Version 01.001.1 adds automated install of the open-iscsi package which is required by SolidFire, but not installed by Fuel if Ceph is selected in the starting wizzard.
+* Version 1.1.1 adds automated install of the open-iscsi package which is required by SolidFire, but not installed by Fuel if Ceph is selected in the starting wizzard.
 Supports Fuel 7.x.

-* Version 02.00.0 refactors the code to support Fuel 8.0
+* Version 2.0.0 refactors the code to support Fuel 8.0

+* Version 3.0.0 refactors the code to support Fuel 9.0

 Troubleshooting